wp-plugins/youtube-embed-plus/readme.txt

 6. YouTube Embed Screenshot 6: Localization/internationalization so you can set the player's interface language

 == Changelog ==

+= YouTube Embed 10.0 =
+This update includes improved tips (Free and Pro) and adds caching to the Pro version for faster page loading.

 = YouTube Embed 9.8 =
 Upgraded code to use YouTube API v3.